Tuition and Fees

 - If UAF cancels a course, students’ tuition and fees will be refunded in full.

-Financial aid will be disbursed to student accounts 10 days before the first day of class, and the Bursar’s Office will begin processing refunds at that time.
-Contact the Bursar’s Office for an advance if you need your funds for books and supplies.
+Financial aid will start to be disbursed to student accounts 10 days before the first day of class, and the Bursar’s Office will begin processing refunds at that time.
+Submit an Advance of Funding if you need your funds for books and supplies.
 Refund processing is automatic for students who officially drop courses by the published refund deadlines.
 Remember to return parking permits if you drop during the 100 percent refund time.

 All refunds are processed electronically or by mail.
 The Bursar’s Office does not issue refund checks for amounts less than $10.
 It is your responsibility to check your account and contact the Bursar’s Office to receive your refund as cash or to apply it to your PolarExpress card as a nonrefundable payment.